 There is one physical reason children grip pencils too tightly that parents rarely consider: slippery paper.
 If a child is tracing on a glossy screen or using cheap, thin paper, the pencil slides uncontrollably.
 To compensate, the child 'white-knuckles' the pencil to gain control, leading to hand cramps and a poor grip.

 This is why Whizki focuses so heavily on tactility.
 Our Trace & Write workbooks are printed on thick, high-quality paper that provides the perfect amount of sensory resistance.
 This 'pencil drag' sends tactile feedback to the brain, allowing the child to relax their grip because the paper is helping them do the work.
 Plus, our smudge-free design means left-handed writers won't end up in tears over ruined work.
-It is an act of deep hands-on learning.
+It is an act of hands-on learning.

 Patience Over Perfection